CS224S: Spoken Language Processing

 3. Homework 3: 12%

-• Course Project: 50%.
+• Course Project: 60%.
 Point breakdown for project will be provided as part of the course project handout.
 Final report and poster are the main components of course project grade.

 • Participation: 5%

-1. Attending each of the 3 guest lectures in the course, or ask a question in advance on Ed if you are unable to attend.
-1% each lecture
+1. Attending each of the 6 guest lectures in the course, or ask a question in advance on Ed if you are unable to attend.
+0.5% each lecture

 2. Ed contributions.
 We will award 2% to the top 10 Ed contributors.
 All other students will receive a fraction of 2% based on their contributions relative to the 10th highest contributor. (e.g. 0.5 * 2% for 50% contribution level compared with 10th highest student)

 All assignments are to be submitted via our Gradescope.
-Each student will have a total of three free late (calendar) days to use for homeworks.
+Each student will have a total of five (5) free late (calendar) days to use for homeworks.
 Once these late days are exhausted, any assignments turned in late will be penalized 20% per late day.
-However, no assignment will be accepted more than three days after its due date.
+However, no assignment will be accepted more than three (3) days after its due date.
 Each 24 hours or part thereof that a homework is late uses up one full late day.
 Please note that late days are applied individually.
 Submitting a project deliverable late costs each group member one late day per day.

 Regrades will also be handled through Gradescope.
 We will begin to accept regrade requests for an assignment the day after grades are released for a window of three days.
 We will not accept regrades for an assignment outside of that window.
 Regrades are intended to remedy grading errors, so regrade requests must discuss why you believe your answer is correct in light of the deduction you received.
 When you submit a regrade request, the grader may review your entire assignment, in which case you may lose points on other questions.
 Your score on an assignment may decrease if you submit for a regrade.